AlexWargon/Nukecs/src/Systems/FnSystems/RuntimeQuery/README.md

   is retained; the old mutable tuple layout is not retained.

 ## Verification

+These are descriptions of existing coverage and recorded runs, not a test run performed by this documentation update.

 `RuntimeQueryIntegrationTests` covers arities, storage combinations, filters, empty/clipped ranges, and Entity/tag slots. `RuntimeQueryProductionRegressionTests`